-Located in Eastern Europe between Germany and Russia, Poland has endured a long history of struggle against invaders and oppressors before becoming the independent country that it is today.
+Located in central Europe between Germany and Russia, Poland has endured a long history of struggle against invaders and oppressors before becoming the independent country that it is today.
 Poland is coming into its own as a travel destination with incredible medieval architecture, moving historical sites and beautiful, natural landscapes.
-Poland’s cities are a compelling blend of old and new—making cities like Krakow extremely popular with European and international visitors alike.
+Poland’s cities are a compelling blend of old and new - making cities like Krakow extremely popular with European and international visitors alike.

 Find out about flights to Poland on SAS today.